Aaron98990/ways-of-the-game/misconduct.md

 #### **Dissent by word**

+> - dissent by word or action

+Different match officials handle dissent/disagreement differently, but here's a good guideline to follow.

 - Yelling at a match official, especially at close distance [The player should of gotten a caution for yelling at the referee "All ball" at close distance.](https://youtu.be/1g2DRURrbAo?t=935)
 - Continuous, prolonged, persistent complaining
 - Provocative or Personal Comments